susanajoann/susanajoann/README.md

- # Hi, I am...
+ # Hi, I'm Susana Noto (she/her) and I am

 * a recent grad from Northeastern University with a BS in Cybersecurity and Criminal Justice.
 * expanding my skills.
 I'm doing online learning courses, such as Red Team Leader's Digital Forensics course.
+* working towards my CompTIA Security+ certificate.
 * playing with different cybersecurity tools to learn more by doing!
 I just experimented with TPot!
 * reading books with my two book clubs and playing Stardew Valley.